deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 Disable the Cohort Feature
 ==========================

+.. warning:: Be very careful in deciding to disable the cohort feature if you previously had it enabled in a live course, because doing so affects the course experience for learners.
+If you must make changes to the way you have configured cohorts while your course is running, be sure you understand the effects of doing so.
+For details, see :ref:`Altering Cohort Configuration`.

 To disable cohorts in your course, follow these steps.

 #.
 In the LMS, select **Instructor**, then select **Cohorts**.

 #.
 Clear the **Enable Cohorts** option.

-All discussion posts and course content that was previously divided by cohort immediately become visible to all students.
+All course content and discussion posts that were previously divided by cohort immediately become visible to all students.

-If you re-enable the cohort feature after disabling it, all previous student cohort assignments are reenabled, and all visibility settings for posts and courseware are re-applied.
+.. note:: cohort assignments are re-enabled, and all visibility settings for posts and courseware are re-applied.
 However, any posts created while the cohort feature was disabled are not divided by cohort, and remain visible to all users.